data-lessons/gapminder-R/04-ggplot.md

 <img src="fig/04-plot-ggplot2/lifeExp-vs-gdpPercap-scatter-1.png" title="plot of chunk lifeExp-vs-gdpPercap-scatter" alt="plot of chunk lifeExp-vs-gdpPercap-scatter" style="display: block; margin: auto;" />

 The first thing we do is call the `ggplot` function.
-This function tells ggplot what dataset we're using (gapminder) and how to map variables in gapminder to the plotting "canvas" (gdp to the x-axis, life expectency to the y-axis).
+This function tells ggplot what dataset we're using (gapminder) and how to map variables in gapminder to the plotting "canvas" (gdp to the x-axis, life expectancy to the y-axis).
 That **mapping** of variables to plot elements is done through the `aes` function.
 Arguments to `aes` will be variable names from the `data.frame` passed to `ggplot`.
 If you need a reminder of what's in our data.frame, use `str(gapminder)`.

 By itself, the call to `ggplot` isn't enough to draw a figure.
 This sets up the canvas correctly, but it doesn't draw anything on it.